Guardianship

 Visit Transition to Adulthood for more resources on the transition process.

-After a student turns 18, they get to make their own decisions.
+When someone turns 18, they get to make their own decisions.
 Sometimes a student with a disability has difficulty making decisions and handling all the responsibilities of being an adult.
 A family member might consider getting guardianship.
 Before asking for a guardian, it is important to consider other options.

 A guardian is someone appointed to make legal decisions for another person (called the ward).
 Guardianship is the legal proceeding in court.
 When a court gives powers to a guardian, they take those same rights away from the individual.
 Once in place, a guardianship can only be removed by a court order.